sdebruyn/inzight/README.md

 1. Make sure your source data has been added as a file named `assets/fluvius.csv`
 1. Run `dbt deps` to install the dbt package dependencies
 1. Run `dbt build` to create all models
-1. Run `dbt docs generate` to generate the documentation
 1. Run `docker compose up -d` to start Superset
-1. Run `dbt docs serve` to serve the dbt documentation at `http://localhost:8080`
 1. Open `http://localhost:8088` in your browser to go to Superset
 1. Log in with the default credentials: `admin` / `admin`
 1. Create a new database (*Settings > Database Connections*) with the following settings: